rafaelfaustini/raphael-abreu.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a Msc.
-Sutend at CEFET/RJ, working multimodal interactive environments, under the supervision of Prof. [Joel Dos Santos](http://eic.cefet-rj.br/~jsantos).
+Sutent at CEFET/RJ, working multimodal interactive environments, under the supervision of Prof. [Joel dos Santos](http://eic.cefet-rj.br/~jsantos).
 During my research, i also work on multimedia content classification and automatic generation of hypermedia anchors.

 ## Research Interests